Skip to content

 Water-Based Airbrush Temporary Tattoo Paints

-There is another kind of water-based airbrush face paint that is like a hybrid because although it is water based it is also very water and sweat resistant as well as smudge-proof.
-VODA from European Body Art is the new name for VIBE and it provides a great selection of colors that are long-lasting and easy to remove.
-Its alcohol-free formula is ideal for use with children and people with special needs, as it won't irritate the eyes or nose.
-It's quickly becoming the preferred choice for body art applications.
+• VODA from European Body Art is the new name for VIBE water-based airbrush face paint.
+It comes in a great selection of long-lasting and easy-to-remove colors.
+Its alcohol-free formula is ideal for use with children and people with special needs, as it won't irritate the eyes or nose, and it’s quickly becoming the preferred choice for body art applications.
+While water-based, VIBE is very similar to a hybrid in that it’s extremely water and sweat-resistant as well as smudge-proof.

 Silicone Based Airbrush Makeup